clareaulab/clareau-lab-website-old/join/index.md

 ---

-# Lareau Lab @ MSKCC
+# {% include icon.html icon="fa-solid fa-users" %} Lareau Lab @ MSKCC

 {% include carousel.html height="40" unit="%" duration="10" number="1" %}

-# {% include icon.html icon="fa-solid fa-users" %} Open positions

-## Postdoctoral associates
+## Now recruiting: Postdoctoral associates

-We are recruiting postdoctoral associates to help build the research environment in the lab.
+We are hiring postdoctoral associates to help build the research environment in the lab.
 Individuals with doctoral research degrees of any background that is interested in the lab should contact Caleb with a CV and 2-3 sentence summary of ideas/plans/interests for future work.